 Digoxin is a Na/K-ATPase inhibitor.
 By binding with the sodium pump, it increases intracellular Na+ concentration that will drive Ca2+ influx.
 That will lead to increase contractility of the heart and prolongation of phase 4 and phase 0 of the cardiac action potential, thus slowing down conduction through the AVN.

-Most of the antiarrhythmic medications may be administered intravenously and orally, depending on the acuity of condition.
-Among class I antiarrhythmics, procainamide, and lidocaine are drugs administered intravenously since its primary use is in acute treatment.
+Most of the antiarrhythmic medications may be administered intravenously and orally, depending on the acuity of the condition.
+Among class I antiarrhythmic agents, procainamide and lidocaine are administered intravenously since their primary use is acute treatment.
 Mexiletine is an oral analog of lidocaine.
 Quinidine is available in both intravenous and oral forms.
 Disopyramide is administered in capsules and controlled-release capsules.
-Oral administration of flecainide or propafenone is feasible and safe and appears to be effective in converting recent-onset atrial fibrillation to sinus rhythm.
+Oral administration of flecainide or propafenone is feasible and safe and appears to effectively convert recent-onset atrial fibrillation to sinus rhythm.
 Adenosine should be administered via proximal IV as a rapid bolus infusion, followed by a saline flush.
-Digoxin administration may be via the oral or intravenous route, and as an intramuscular injection.
+Digoxin administration may be via the oral or intravenous route and as an intramuscular injection.
 Intravenous administration of antiarrhythmic drugs requires continuous cardiac monitoring.

 Along with its needed effects, verapamil may cause some unwanted effects such as AV block, bradycardia, and constipation.
 The most frequently reported side effects of diltiazem include edema, headache, and dizziness.

-Minor adenosine adverse effects include flushing, sense of impending doom, and sweating are usually transient due to short half-life of the drug.
+Minor adenosine adverse effects include flushing, a sense of impending doom, and sweating, which are usually transient due to the short half-life of the drug.
 More severe side effects include hypotension, chest pain, AV block, and asystole.
-The adverse effect as bronchospasm makes it contraindicated in asthmatic patients.
+The adverse effect of bronchospasm makes it contraindicated in asthmatic patients.
 Adenosine should be avoided in patients with SVT involving accessory pathways (WPW, antidromic AVRT) due to the risk of tachycardia exacerbation.

 Atrial tachycardia with AV block is arrhythmia specific for digoxin toxicity.
 Digoxin toxicity is also characterized by nausea, vomiting, abdominal pain, fatigue, confusion, and color vision alterations.